NREL/api-umbrella/docs/developer/analytics-architecture.md

 ## PostgreSQL

-**TODO: The PostgreSQL adapter doesn't currently exist, but should be completed before shipping the package releases of v0.12.**
+**TODO: The PostgreSQL adapter doesn't currently exist, but the idea is to leverage the same SQL framework built for Kylin.**

 Suitable for small amounts of historical analytics data, or small to medium amounts of data with a columnar storage extension. *(TODO: Provide more definitive guidance on what small/medium/large amounts are)*